eryxcoop/cardano-zk-proof-of-innocence/README.md

 This will update the merkle root hash published previously.
 It is important to note that the `oracle_tx_id` value must be updated again.

-*Set the verificiation key*oracle_tx_id
+*Set the verificiation key*

 The PoI contract needs a verification key in a reference input to verify the Zero-Knowledge proof.
 If you are testing the application on prepod you can use the value `verification_key_tx_id` mentioned above.
-But you can also set your own verification key by running this command.
+But you can also set your own verification key by running this command and update the value on the `cli_input.json` file.

 ```bash
 npx tsx --trace-warnings src/index.ts set-verification-key